HewlettPackard/oneview-puppet/RESOURCES.md

 * `set_port_monitor` - Updates the port monitor configuration of a logical interconnect.
 * `set_firmware` - Installs firmware to a logical interconnect.
 The three operations that are supported for the firmware update are Stage (uploads firmware to the interconnect), Activate (installs firmware on the interconnect) and Update (which does a Stage and Activate, sequentially).
 * `set_internal_networks` - Updates internal networks on the logical interconnect.
+* `set_ethernet_settings` - Updates the Ethernet interconnect settings for the logical interconnect.

 :exclamation: **NOTE:** This resource does not have an `absent` ensurable.
 The deletion of these resources is managed by other resources.